camunda/camunda-docs-static/get-started/content/rpa/installation.md

 Edit the config file `application.yml`:

-* add `#` to the beginning of each line under `automation-anywhere-api`, so it is not considered by the Bridge
+* Add `#` to the beginning of each line under `automation-anywhere-api`, so it is not considered by the Bridge.
-* please follow the instructions in the config file related to UiPath On-Premises
+* Please follow the instructions in the config file related to UiPath On-Premises.
-* for a quick start, we recommend to use `polling` for the `status-update-method`
+* For a quick start, we recommend using `polling` for the `status-update-method`.

 ### Automation Anywhere

 Edit the config file `application.yml`:

-* add `#` to the beginning of each line under `uipath-api`, so it is not considered by the Bridge
+* Add `#` to the beginning of each line under `uipath-api`, so it is not considered by the Bridge
-* under the `automation-anywhere-api` element, adjust the following
+* under the `automation-anywhere-api` element, adjust the following:
   * `url`: set to the base URL of your Automation Anywhere Controlroom instance
   * `user`: the name of the user with bot runner permissions, this user is starting the bots in your Automation Anywhere instance
   * `password`: the user's password